-Good Neighbor Agreement (GNA) - this Agreement already established by the Lawrence Community Shelter in its previous location calls upon the shelter to hold twice annual public meetings for the community at large, to respond to neighbor complaints, to conduct neighborhood projects, to cooperate on security issues, and to advise the neighbors of specific events or changes at the shelter.
-The shelter director will always meet with neighbors, who are principally businesses rather than residential for this location, at their request. [see attached Good Neighbor Agreement]
+Good Neighbor Agreement (GNA) - this long established Agreement by the Lawrence Community Shelter and the Oread Neighborhood Association calls upon the shelter to hold twice annual public meetings for the community at large, to respond to neighbor complaints, to conduct neighborhood projects, to cooperate on security issues, and to advise the neighbors of specific events or changes at the shelter.
+The shelter director or designated shelter representative will always meet with neighbors, at their request. [see attached Good Neighbor Agreement]

-Every neighbor of the new facility (defined as those notified by the City) will receive the shelter's newsletter.
+Every neighbor of the facility will receive information about the shelter through the LCS newsletter and the shelter's website.
 This publication contains information about the shelter's operations, volunteer opportunities, notices of upcoming events and shelter contact information including the 24 hour-a-day staffed telephone number.
 Volunteer opportunities at the Shelter will be made available specifically for anyone in the neighborhood with a desire to volunteer.